-In sports there are often these mystical barriers we believe are insurmountable.
-Things like the three-minute mile, which was caused by Marshall on October 22nd.
+In sports, there are often these mystical barriers we believe are insurmountable.
+Things like breaking the sub four-minute mile, which was done by Bannister in 1954.
 It seemed impossible, but once it is done, many follow.
 Or, a more applicable example, internal firewalls or Internet whitelisting.
 These two security approaches seem impossible as well.
 However, if we look at implementing them in even permissive ways, we are far more secure than a simple AV/Blacklisting approach.
 We have worked with many companies who have no desire to move to a whitelisting/firewall everything approach.
 However, once they were compromised, their attitude changed rather quickly.
 Once they start down the path of greater restriction, it did not seem so hard.

 Eventually, it Gets Better

 As much as this seems like one long painful breakdown of the compliance breakdown, it does get better.
 We are starting to see organizations that are far more interested in doing things right than being compliant.
 Believe me, I have seen it.
 No. Really.
 Stop laughing.
 I have seen organizations who have started to empower their security teams to do the right thing.
 They have proper budgets.
 They have security teams who are focusing on their data and not a checklist.
 They are companies who have management support at the highest levels.

 They are ever so much closer to being “secure” because they know that secure is a process, not a destination.